TalRozman/React_Django_Gallery_Authentication/README.md

-# Django MySQL - Upload images using React redux typescript template
+# Django MySQL - Upload images using React redux typescript

 This project is part of FS python cource.
-It is based on Django for Back, MySQL as DataBase and React redux typescript.
+It is based on Django for Back, SQLite as DataBase and React redux typescript.

 ## Tecnologies used -
     - Back -
         - Python
         - Django
-        - MySQL
+        - SQLite
         - Virtual Environment
         - Pillow package for image upload handling